yanQval/yao-archlab-s20/lab1/lab1-handout.md

 ### Correctness

 TA emulates your program to generate an output pixel file.
-Then TA compares it with a pre-processed golden pixel file.
+Then TA compares it with a pre-processed gold standard.
 More matches mean higher correctness score.
-Note that we will use different input image pairs for grading!
+Note that we will use different image pairs for grading!

 ### Performance

 Output of SPIM total cycle.

-Overall Grade = f(Correctness, -Performance), f is monotonically increasing.
+Overall Grade = $f(Correctness, -Performance)$, $f$ is monotonically increasing.